-- H. Statistics concerning the number of arrests for the following crimes occurring on campus:
+H. Statistics concerning the number of arrests for the following crimes occurring on campus:

-- (a) liquor law violations;
+- 1. liquor law violations;

-- (b) drug abuse violations; and
+- 2. drug abuse violations; and

-(c) weapons possessions.
+- 3. weapons possessions.

 Statistics will be kept through our incident reporting system on these crimes.
 This information will be provided in our annual report and at student and staff presentations.